ABOUT THE SWIM COURSE

 The swim course is a .93-mile rectangular loop marked by buoys in Centennial Lake.
 Athletes will enter the water via a boat ramp and continue counter-clockwise to the swim out, being allotted 55 minutes after the last swim wave to complete the course.

 ABOUT THE BIKE COURSE

 The bike course is a challenging 25-mile route through the rolling countryside and farmlands of Howard County, Maryland, containing four moderate climbs throughout.
-Two aid stations will be available at mile marker 8 and 17.4, supplying water and Gatorade.
+Two aid stations will be available at mile marker 8 and 17.4, supplying bottled water.
 Although there will be signage, road marshals/ police at main turns, please familiarize yourself with the route as it is the athlete’s ultimate responsibility to know beforehand.

 ABOUT THE RUN COURSE